Using Signal Labeler App

 labeledSignalSet object is called

 ls.
 Verify that the data source is the vector you created at the beginning.
-Inspect the signal label definition.
+Inspect the signal label definitions.

 load peaks src = getSignal(ls,1)'